 So, why is fiber so important?

 When thinking about fiber, there’s one primary benefit that people can call to mind.
 Surprisingly, there’s a lot more to it though.
-In fact, there not just one type of fiber and each comes with its own distinctive properties and health effects.
+There is not just one type of fiber and each comes with its distinctive properties and health effects.

 Fiber is a non-digestible carb found in food, split into two main categories; Soluble fiber (which dissolves in water ) and insoluble fiber.
 I won’t go too much into the science of it all, for the sake of keeping things nice and simple – but the type of fiber it is directly relates to whether or not healthy gut bacteria can metabolize it.